orchidsoftware/orchid.software/source/en/docs/screens.md

 ## Registering routes

 Before being available at the direct URL, screens, like controllers, must be registered in the routes file `/routes/platform.php`.
-The routes recorded in it will go through the middleware specified in the private [configuration](/en/docs/configuration).
-Each screen can be registered using the `screen` method of `Route`:
+The routes recorded in it will go through the middleware specified in the [configuration](/en/docs/configuration).
+Each screen can be written using the `screen` method of `Route`:

 ```php